Overview of Iran's Dairy Industry

 Milk Processing and Product Output

-Leading enterprises such as Pegah Milk Company, Kalleh Dairy Company, and Mihan Dairy Group dominate Iran's dairy sector, playing essential roles in production and processing.
-Major dairy farms like Sepehr Dairy Farm and Sarir Agriculture and Livestock Company significantly bolster milk production in the country.
+Prominent enterprises such as Pegah Milk Company, Kalleh Dairy Company, and Mihan Dairy Group play crucial roles in Iran's dairy production and processing landscape.
+Major farms like Sepehr Dairy Farm and Sarir Agriculture and Livestock Company significantly contribute to the country's milk production strength.

 International Trade and Market Dynamics

-Iran plays an active role in global dairy markets, exporting around 300,000 tons of dairy products annually, primarily within the Middle Eastern region.
-With an import volume of about 50,000 tons, Iran demonstrates strong domestic market supply and growing self-sufficiency in dairy production.
+Iran actively participates in global dairy markets, exporting around 300,000 tons of dairy products annually, primarily to the Middle Eastern region.
+With an import volume of about 50,000 tons, Iran demonstrates a strong domestic market supply and growing self-sufficiency in dairy production.
+The country has notably expanded its presence in butter and other dairy categories in Central Asia, impacting regional markets.

 Significant Events and Collaborations

-A pivotal event in the industry was the meeting between Oksana Lut, Russia's Deputy Minister of Agriculture, and Gholamreza Noori Ghezeljeh, Iran's Deputy Minister of Agriculture.
-This strategic dialogue focused on enhancing bilateral agricultural cooperation, promising substantial benefits for Iran's dairy sector by fostering expertise exchange and opening potential new market avenues.
-Additionally, Iran has been a minor contributor to Russia's dairy imports, signifying its regional impact.
+A significant event in the industry was the meeting between Oksana Lut, Russia's Deputy Minister of Agriculture, and Gholamreza Noori Ghezeljeh, Iran's Deputy Minister of Agriculture.
+This strategic dialogue focused on enhancing bilateral agricultural cooperation, promising substantial benefits for Iran's dairy sector through expertise exchange and potential new market avenues.
+Additionally, the Free Trade Agreement between the EAEU and the Islamic Republic of Iran, effective from May 15, 2025, exemplifies Iran's strategic market expansion and enhanced trade partnerships.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.